 Post period-end, the operation and performance of the Remuneration Committee were considered by the Board as a component of its self-evaluation process.
-No material areas of concern were raised, although it was agreed that consideration should be given to implementing a new management/staff incentive scheme structure which recognises that the majority of staff are US based.
+No material areas of concern were raised, although it was noted that the appointment of a new non-executive Director with experience of the US podcast market would be beneficial in contributing to discussions around executive incentivisation and remuneration.
 There will be an annual review going forward from which actions and recommendations may arise which will be reported in next year's Annual Report.